Skip to main content

 In a market where margins are stabilizing, VidFlipper's efficiency is a competitive advantage.
 It allows an agent to provide a "luxury" video marketing service for every single listing—from the $250k condo to the $1.5M historic home—without incurring the cost of a videographer.
 This expands the agent's value proposition to sellers at every price point, creating a powerful tool for winning listings in a competitive environment.

-• Rates: Mortgage rates are expected to settle firmly in the 6% range.
-This stability is the new foundation.
+• Rates: Mortgage rates are settling in the 6-6.5% range.
+This stability has become the new foundation that buyers are adapting to.

-• Appreciation: Home prices are forecast to rise by a modest 3-4%.
-This is healthy, sustainable growth that avoids bubble risk.
+• Appreciation: Home prices are on track to rise by a modest 0.5-3.6% depending on segment.
+This represents healthy, sustainable growth that avoids bubble risk, though high existing prices are hitting affordability limits in some segments.

 9.2 The "Survive & Thrive" Action Plan